History of the Cleveland Browns: Browns infamy: 2016–2019

-Return to Relevancy: 2020–present
+Return to relevancy and playoffs (2020–present)

 Stefanski era: 2020–present

 After the departure of Kitchens and Dorsey, owner Jimmy Haslam elevated Chief Strategy Officer Paul DePodesta's role within the organization, allowing him to lead the latest search for a new head coach.
 On January 12, 2020, the Browns hired Kevin Stefanski, the 37-year-old offensive coordinator of the Minnesota Vikings, as the 18th head coach in franchise history.
 On January 27, 2020, the Browns announced the hiring of Andrew Berry, the Philadelphia Eagles' vice president of football operations (and former Browns' front office executive), as executive vice president and general manager.
 At 32 years of age, Berry became the youngest general manager in NFL history.

 The Browns spent much of the 2020 off-season gathering offensive personnel who would fit Stefanski's wide zone offense and improve Mayfield's existing supporting cast of Pro Bowlers, which included wide receivers Odell Beckham Jr. and Jarvis Landry, running backs Nick Chubb and Kareem Hunt, and left guard Joel Bitonio.
-On March 16, in the first hours of free agency, the Browns signed right tackle Jack Conklin and tight end Austin Hooper to multi-year contracts, and on April 23, the Browns selected left tackle Jedrick Wills with the 10th overall pick in the 2020 NFL Draft.
+On March 16, in the first hours of free agency, the Browns signed right tackle Jack Conklin and tight end Austin Hooper to multi-year contracts, and on April 23, the Browns selected left tackle Jedrick Wills with the 10th overall pick in the 2020 NFL draft.
 The Browns' preparation for the 2020 season was limited due to restrictions implemented by the NFL in response to the COVID-19 pandemic, which included cancelling in-person OTAs and minicamps, reducing training camp roster sizes, and cancelling all preseason games.